refractionPOINT/lce_doc/docs/av.md

 # Anti-Virus Integration

-LimaCharlie offer integration to support existing Anti-Virus deployments.
+LimaCharlie offers integration to support existing Anti-Virus deployments.

 ## Microsoft Defender

-The Windows LimaCharlie sensor can listen, alert and automate based on various Defender events.
+The Windows LimaCharlie sensor can listen, alert, and automate based on various Defender events.

 This is done through [listening for the Defender Event Log Source](https://doc.limacharlie.io/docs/documentation/docs/external_logs.md#from-real-time-events) and using [D&R rules](dr.md) to take the appropriate action.